 gradually becomes a vicious cycle which stops you from

 performing at your best and that is why this pattern needs to

 Let me depict how inferiority complex works.

 Anil was repeatedly compared with others in his childhood by his parents.
 For them, he was never good enough, be it academics or sports.
 Gradually, he began to believe that he was not as good as the others.
 This developed in him a feeling of inadequacy.
 Presently he works in a MNC.

 Although he got there on his own abilities, he believes it must have been his good luck.
 Believing that he does not possess the required skills to perform at his current job, he doesn’t give it his best.
 Employees who joined the company with him keep getting promotions while he remains at the same position.
 This further strengthens his belief that he is not good enough, others are better than him.

 Did you see how inferiority complex bounds a vicious cycle around you which is hard to get out from?
 How to come out of inferiority complex?

 Now that you know what’s pulling you down in both your personal and professional life, it’s time to take a step towards finding a solution.
 Although inferiority complex develops over time and is sometimes resistant to change.

-we at ePsyClinic within 3-5 sessions aim to pull inferiority complex from its very roots and make you more confident about yourself.
+We at ePsyClinic aim to pull inferiority complex from its very roots and make you more confident about yourself.
 This change will result in a better personal and professional progress for you.

 Reflective therapy allows one to explore parts of oneself that are masked by everyday issues and helps one find the actual problem.